THIS IS THE MISSOURI VALLEY CONFERENCE

-The Missouri Valley Conference (MVC or The Valley) is the nation's second-oldest NCAA Division I conference, celebrating its 119th season in 2025-26.
+The Missouri Valley Conference (The Valley) is the nation's second-oldest NCAA Division I athletic conference, having completed its 119th season in 2025-26.
 As one of the nation's most progressive conferences, The Valley brand remains strong both regionally and nationally, with a compelling athletic tradition that continues to attract student-athletes and enhance program marketing.

 Despite challenges in the collegiate athletics landscape, the Conference maintains its core philosophy of providing robust opportunities for student-athletes while member institutions continue investing in athletic programs to compete at the highest level.